OGStudio/site-opengamestudio/en/news/2026-02_git-budget-android-ios.md

 In January I've resurrected GitBudget project for two reasons:

 1. Combine job goals and hobby ones because they overlap through Kotlin Multiplatform
-2. Evaluate Kotlin Multiplatform in decreasing code duplication among platforms (the positive results are described in [Хабр article][habr]).
+2. Evaluate Kotlin Multiplatform in decreasing code duplication among platforms (the positive results are described in [Reddit article][reddit]).

 [In the distant 2020][gb-old] when I approached GitBudget the first time my main idea was to track history of spendings, not analysis.
 This time my